-The brief for the photo shoot was simple: “photograph the best of house”.
+The brief for the photo shoot was simple: “photograph the best of the house”.

 The photography of the Helderfontein homestead took place over two distinct time periods, mid-afternoon & early dusk.
 The reason being that these two times would show off two similar yet opposing attributes of the house.

 The Mid-Afternoon photography shows off the natural lighting of the house, or rather, the allowance therefor.
-Large windows, doors & clerestorey windows allows for ample amounts of natural light to fall into the house.
+Large windows, doors & clerestory windows allow for ample amounts of natural light to fall into the house.
 This light then filters into adjoining spaces.
-The patio runs the entire length of the kitchen, dining and lounge.
+The patio runs the entire length of the kitchen, dining, and lounge.
 It thus screens the living spaces from direct afternoon light.
 However passive light is still able to reach these spaces through a double volume above the dining room.